-(1) Overall coordination and management of the annual meeting of AI/AN physicians and other health professionals including hosting the planning committee and setting up conference calls and meetings in preparation of the annual meeting.
+(1) Provide overall coordination and management of the annual meeting of AI/AN physicians and other health professionals, including hosting the planning committee and setting up conference calls and meetings in preparation of the annual meeting.

 III.
 Eligibility Information

-This funding opportunity is limited to 501(c)(3) non-profit organizations.
+This new limited competition funding opportunity is limited to 501(c)(3) non-profit organizations.
 Proof of 501(c)(3) status must be provided.
 In addition, applicant organizations must meet the following criteria:

 - Have as a core goal improving the health of AI/AN.

-- Be committed to pursuing excellence in Native American health care by promoting education in the medical disciplines, honoring traditional healing principles and restoring the balance of mind, body and spirit.
+- Be committed to pursuing excellence in Native American health care by promoting education in the medical disciplines, honoring traditional health principles and restoring the balance of mind, body, and spirit.

 - Foster forums where modern medicine combines with traditional healing to enhance health care delivery to AI/AN communities.

-Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional poof of applicant status documents required such as Tribal resolutions, proof of non-profit status, etc.
+Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required such as Tribal resolutions, proof of non-profit status, etc.